You’ve spent years gathering knowledge in your space, and now, you want to teach it to other people.

 Writing learning objectives is an important step because you can align your course material to them.
 Plus, you can use them in your sales copy, course description, etc.

 Now, it’s time to choose a name for your online course.
-I’m sure you have some ideas for your online course title, but we’ll share some examples to make things easier for you.
+I’m sure you have some ideas for your course name, but we’ll share some catchy course title examples to make things easier for you.

 If you’re creating an Introductory Course, your title should be something that gives students a general idea of the course, and you can use keywords like “Basics,” “Beginners,” “Complete,” etc., to make it more attractive.